comunica/comunica/packages/actor-rdf-join-minus-hash/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-rdf-join-minus-hash.svg)](https://www.npmjs.com/package/@comunica/actor-rdf-join-minus-hash)

 An [RDF Join](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-join) actor that anti-joins (minus) 2 streams using the hash join algorithm.
-This actor does not support streams that can have undefined values.
+Depending on how this actor is configured, it either does or does not support streams that can have undefined values.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).